cheshire-cat-ai/docs/mkdocs/technical/getting-started.md

 To run the Cheshire Cat, you need to have `docker` ([instructions](https://docs.docker.com/engine/install/)) and `docker-compose` ([instructions](https://docs.docker.com/compose/install/)) installed on your system.

 - Create and API key on the language model provider website
-- Make a copy of the `.env.example` file and rename it `.env`
-- Start the app with `docker-compose up` inside the repository
+- Start the app with `docker-compose up` inside the `cheshire-cat` folder
 - Open the app in your browser at `localhost:1865/admin`
-- Configure a LLM in the `Settings` tab and paste you API key
+- Configure a LLM in the `Settings` tab and paste your API key
 - Start chatting

 You can also interact via REST API and try out the endpoints on `localhost:1865/docs`